Old Carpet Factory

-The Old Carpet Factory (Colloredo-Mansfeld Residence) is a historical house located in Hydra island, Greece.
+The Old Carpet Factory is a historical mansion located in Hydra island, Greece and a private home of music producer Stephan Colloredo-Mansfeld.
 It was originally built for the prominent Tsamados family in the late 18th century.
 It has gone through many renovations and has served as a residence, as well as previously being used as an industrial school, a factory and a painting studio.
 The lower part of the house is now used as a recording studio.

 History

 The family of Greek naval officer Anastasios Tsamados first built and occupied the home in the late 18th century.
 Its large size and ornamental architecture stand out from the more traditional homes from this period on Hydra Island, which feature lime-washed stone construction, narrow rectangular spaces, and plain roof tiles without ornament.
 In contrast, the Tsamados' mansion was built with open interiors, very high ceilings treated with carved wood, door casings, stone arches, geometrical designs, an open terrace overlooking the harbor, and a walled private garden.
 These features established it among the manors of wealthy Hydriot shipowners and captains of that era.

-The house was later donated to the church and repurposed as a working weaving school.
-It produced textiles and carpets and was therefore known locally as the "Old Carpet Factory".
+The house was later donated to the church and repurposed as a working weaving school under the patronage of the fames Anatolian carpet maker Nicholas Soutzoglou.
+It produced textiles and carpets and became known locally as the "Old Carpet Factory".

 The home's artistic period began in the 1950s when American sculptor John La Farge bought it and renovated it.
 He removed parts of the deteriorated roof and glazed the retaining arch to create a large window, opening into a private courtyard.
 La Farge's arch, together with three large elegant windows, became the signature architectural feature of the house.
 In 1976, painter Kristina Colloredo-Mansfeld purchased the house.
 In 2015, the current owner, Stephan Colloredo-Mansfeld, turned the lower part of the house into a recording studio, incorporating the acoustics of high ceilings and water cisterns.

 Current use

 From the late 20th century onward, the house became an unofficial art residency by hosting and supporting projects of artists such as Sebastien Tellier, Ariel Kalma, Margherita Chiarva, and Gorkem Sen, the inventor of yaybahar.

-Currently, the facility houses both a music recording studio and a temporary residence for up to twelve people.
+Currently, the mansion houses both a music recording studio and an art residency founded by curator Ekaterina Juskowski, who commissioned site-specific art installations, such as a mural (2023) by Holly Biorklund and a multi-media installation "Moonshine Bar," 2024 by Egill Sæbjörnsson.